Mr-Jokerrr/Mr-Jokerrr-computationalphysics_N2013302580034/the 8th homework/8th_homework.md

 - As a common sense, when l become smaller, the period become smaller, too.
 We can easily find this rule from the image below.
 Here 4 curves with 4 different q has been given.

   ![3.8](img/3.8.png)

+## Conclusion:

+- From these program above, we can find some common rules fo pendulum.
+Such as the relationship between l and θ, or between Ω and q etc. These program have helped me learn much deeper in pendulum investigating.